 How Condensing Furnaces Work

-A condensing furnace is a kind of heating system that uses a secondary heat exchanger to capture wasted heat from the furnace's exhaust gases.
-This curbs the volume of energy wasted, enhances energy efficiency and lowers carbon-monoxide emissions.
-It also will take less natural gas to produce the same volume of heat compared to other types of furnaces.
+A condensing furnace is a type of heating system that uses a secondary heat exchanger to collect wasted heat from the furnace's exhaust gases.
+This decreases the extent of energy wasted, increases energy efficiency and lowers carbon-monoxide emissions.
+It also requires less natural gas to generate the same volume of heat in comparison to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces

-The life span of a condensing furnace depends on the brand, model and other factors.
-Generally speaking, a condensing furnace should last between 10-20 years with sufficient maintenance and regular service.
-If your heating system doesn’t have regular furnace maintenance, it may not last as long.
+The life span of a condensing furnace is dependent on the brand, model and other factors.
+Generally speaking, a condensing furnace will last between 10-20 years with sufficient maintenance and regular service.
+If you don’t schedule routine maintenance, the equipment may have a significantly shorter life span.

-Typically, condensing furnaces are more costly than non-condensing furnaces.
-This is the result of their increased efficiency and the extra hardware essential to capture any wasted heat from its exhaust gases.
-The additional energy savings can often balance out the price of purchase, however, so ultimately, it may be worthwhile investing in a condensing furnace.
+For the most part, condensing furnaces are more require a large upfront cost than non-condensing furnaces.
+This is because of their increased efficiency and the additional features needed to capture any wasted heat from its exhaust gases.
+However, the additional energy savings can frequently cover the cost of purchase.
+So ultimately, it may be worthwhile investing in a condensing furnace.

 Guide to Variable-Speed Furnaces